Nata8/Genome-assembly/README.md

 <br />
 <br />

-Workflow repository containing scripts and results from genome assembly of **Nasutitermes similis**.
+Workflow repository containing scripts and results from de novo genome assembly of **Nasutitermes similis**.
-The initial dataset consists of DNA da from Illumina and Oxford Nanopore sequencing in conjuction with RNA data from Illumina sequencing.
+The initial dataset consists of DNA reads from Illumina and Oxford Nanopore sequencing in conjuction with RNA data from Illumina sequencing.
 <br />
 <br />
 <br />